Cyriacus the Anchorite: Early life

-After the death of Gerasimos, the twenty-seven-year-old Cyriacus intended to return to the Lavra of Euthymios, but he had since died.
-Therefore, Cyriacus asked for a solitary cell where he pursued asceticism in silence.
+After the death of Gerasimos, the twenty-seven-year-old Kyriakos intended to return to the Lavra of Euthymios, but he had since died.
+Therefore, Kyriakos asked for a solitary cell where he pursued asceticism in silence.
 During this period he communicated only with the monk Thomas.
 Later even that ended as Thomas was sent to Alexandria where he was consecrated bishop.
-This meant Cyriacus spent ten years in total silence.
+This meant Kyriakos spent ten years in total silence.
 At 37 years of age he was ordained to the diaconate.

-When a split occurred between the monasteries of Euthymius and Theoctistus, Cyriacus withdrew to the Souka monastery of St. Chariton (September 28).
-At this monastery they received even tonsured monks as novices, and so was Cyriacus received.
+When a split occurred between the monasteries of Euthymius and Theoctistus, Kyriakos withdrew to the Souka monastery of Chariton (September 28).
+At this monastery they received even tonsured monks as novices, and so was Kyriakos received.
 He toiled at the regular monastic obediences.
-After several years, Cyriacus was ordained priest and chosen canonarch and did this obedience for eighteen years.
-He would spend thirty years at the monastery of St. Chariton.
+After several years, Kyriakos was ordained priest and chosen canonarch and did this obedience for eighteen years.
+He would spend thirty years at the monastery of Chariton.

-Strict fasting and devotion distinguished Cyriacus even among the ascetics of the Lavra.
+Strict fasting and devotion distinguished Kyriakos even among the ascetics of the Lavra.
 In his cell each night he read the Psalter, interrupting the reading only to go to church at midnight.
 The ascetic slept very little.
 When the monk reached seventy years of age, he went to the Natoufa wilderness taking with him his disciple John.

 In the desert the hermits fed themselves only with bitter herbs, which hagiographical accounts say were rendered edible.
-After five years one of the inhabitants found out about the ascetics and brought to them his son and Cyriacus reportedly healed him.
+After five years one of the inhabitants found out about the ascetics and brought to them his son and Kyriakos reportedly healed him.
 From that time many people began to approach the monk with their needs, but he sought complete solitude and fled to the Rouva wilderness, where he dwelt five years more.
 But the sick still came for him so he helped who he could.